3 Tips to Help you Enjoy English

 Tip 3: Don’t be afraid of making mistakes!

-I’m here to provide input, resources, and encouragement, but it’s up to you (your responsibility, your decision) to put those resources to use!
+It’s up to you (your responsibility, your decision) to put these resources to use.
 It’s up to you to take my advice and realize the value of mistakes.
 If you focus on being perfect, you won’t be able to have a conversation.
 Mistakes are a good thing!
 They are opportunities to learn and improve.
 Welcome them (happily accept them).
+If you need more evidence, you might enjoy my story.

 Remember: Communication is the most important thing.
 Mistakes are not important, understanding is.
 Mistakes are great learning opportunities!